nixworks/public/news/2013/04/4/README.md

 ##### United States
 ### [A group of American scientists at Washington University announce in a study published in the journal "Neuron" that they have identified a number of genetic markers that are associated with increased risk of Alzheimer's disease. ](/news/2013/04/4/a-group-of-american-scientists-at-washington-university-announce-in-a-study-published-in-the-journal-neuron-that-they-have-identified-a-nu.md)
-_Context: United States, genetic markers, Alzheimer's disease, Washington University, ''Neuron''_
+_Context: genetic markers, ''Neuron'', United States, Alzheimer's disease, Washington University_

 ##### South Korea
 ### [South Korean sources say a North Korean medium range missile has been moved to the eastern coast and that it may be ready for testing or for attacking Japan or Guam. ](/news/2013/04/4/south-korean-sources-say-a-north-korean-medium-range-missile-has-been-moved-to-the-eastern-coast-and-that-it-may-be-ready-for-testing-or-for.md)